Zordon1337/NCS-MUSIC-PLAYER/README.md

 # No-Copyright-Songs Player

 # temporary not working look at last todo point
+# note: update will be in 1 month cuz i'm lazy + i don't have time
 # how to install/use

 # instalation on windows